English, M.A.

 In addition to the University graduate admission requirements described in the Admission section of the catalog, the applicant must meet the following minimum departmental admission requirements for regular admission:

-• Submission of two-page statement of purpose that details intellectual and professional goals and describing how the MA in English at UWF will help fulfill those goals
+• Submission of a two-page statement of purpose that details intellectual and professional goals and describes how the M.A. in English at UWF will help fulfill those goals

 • Submission of three letters of recommendation from former instructors or, in certain instances, current employers or colleagues who can speak to the applicant's critical thinking and writing skills